Introduction to Informatics 2

 |available module versions|

-IN0003 is a semester module in German language at Bachelor’s level which is offered in winter semester.
+IN0003 is a semester module in German language at Bachelor’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.